alyssa-dire/DigitalClock/README.md

 # DigitalClock
-Digital clock program that shows in real time
+Digital clock program that updates in real time

 Uses HTML, JavaScript, and CSS